 A Lesser God?

-If this is the God that we're talking about, then I can see how you'd read these verses and think that God the Father is one being, that Jesus is a another being, and that they are separate beings.
-After all, God is just an exalted man, and so is Jesus.
+If this is the God that we're talking about, then yes, if you read some of those verses, you might come away thinking that God the Father is one being, that Jesus is a another being, and that they are separate beings.
+After all, in Mormonism, God is just an exalted man, and so is Jesus.
 All this "three-in-one" business just doesn't make sense at all, because it's impossible, it's paradoxical, and it's just plain strange.
 Why would anyone even want to concoct such a bizarre scheme to describe God?

-By and large, the Trinity does not cause biblically-minded people to lose sleep.
-If we accept the truth of the Bible, and its declaration of who God is, the truth of the Trinity is inescapable.
+This is why the doctrine of the Trinity does not cause biblically-minded people to lose sleep.
+If we accept the truth of the Bible, and its declaration of who God is, the Trinity is an inescapable conclusion.